thejeremyjohn/Air-Traffic-Controller/readme.md

 ### Background

-Air Traffic Controller is based on the existing mobile title Air Control.
+Traffic Controller is based on the existing mobile title Air Control.
 The game allows 1-player interactions with a rectangular board.
-2D-shapes (airplanes with circular collision boxes) move in from outside the board, approaching in a straight line from some random vector.
+2D-shapes (emojis with circular collision boxes) move in from outside the board, approaching in a straight line from some random vector.
 Some planes travel faster than others and/or have a different size.

 There are two to three designated spots on the board where planes can land (landing strips for planes / helipads for helicopters).
 When a plane enroute collides with a landing area, it lands and is safe, contributing +1 the player's score.
 At all other times a plane has the potential to collide with another plane which would trigger game over.